wattsjmichael/worlds-documentation/docs/getting-started-with-scripting/json-ppvs-and-versioning.md

 Thank you for following along!
 This guide aims to unlock your TypeScript super powers, and add awesome new features to your worlds!

-If you need additional support feel free to book me (Vidyuu / Laex05) for a 1:1 lesson.

 Consider trying the extra credit tasks below to solidify your learning and take it to the next level!

 ## Next Steps

 Below we have provided some challenges for you to try implementing on your own.
-These do require some outside knowledge, and we encourage you to ask questions in Discord if you get stuck or are unsure how to complete these.
-And as always I’d be happy to help you get unstuck, I’m just a Mentor Session away.
+These do require some outside knowledge, and we encourage you to ask questions in the community forums if you get stuck or are unsure how to complete these

 ### Novice